awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 Conceptually, this should apply nicely to any new message format.
 With a new message format, our concerns about memory limits should be similar.
-There is not a way around needing to process a whole frame before releasing any plaintext, meaning that we will always want some control on the encrypted content size.
+There is no way to avoid processing a whole frame before releasing any plaintext, meaning that we will always want some control on the encrypted content size.
 The message header will always contain some metadata that the ESDK might need to hold in memory, meaning that a control on the header size would still be useful.